How France's presidential election could impact Ukraine war

 While Macron is a staunch defender of the EU and recently reinforced France's participation in NATO operations in Eastern Europe, Le Pen says France should keep its distance from international alliances and strike its own path.

-France withdrew from NATO's command structure in 1966, when President Charles de Gaulle wanted to distance his country from the U.S.-dominated organization, and reintegrated under President Nicolas Sarkozy in 2009.
+France withdrew from NATO's command structure in 1966, when French President Charles de Gaulle wanted to distance his country from the U.S.-dominated organization, and reintegrated under conservative President Nicolas Sarkozy in 2009.

 If it were up to her, Le Pen would reduce French spending on the EU and try to diminish the EU’s influence by chipping away at the bloc from within while no longer recognizing that European law has primacy over national law.